thesimonho/herald-of-completion/README.md

 discord = DiscordMessenger()
 email = EmailMessenger()
-info = TaskInfo(header="Title", result="message", ...)  # create TaskInfo with contents of the message
+info = TaskInfo(header="subject", result="message", ...)  # create TaskInfo with contents of the message

 send_notification([discord, email], info, ".env")  # pass in path to your .env file, if required
 ```